A new perspective on interiors of ice-rich planets: Ice-rock mixture instead of ice on top of rock: Model

 \subsection{Migration and mass loss}

 The stellar flux is included as a boundary condition of the interior model.
-The optically thin outer atmosphere is assumed to be grey and plane parallel \citep{vazan18c}.
-We use a simplified model of linear migration, where we change the distance (stellar flux) from the formation location to a final location within 3 Myr. {The migration timescale (Myr) is much shorter than the evolution timescale (Gyr), and therefore the exact migration path is negligible for the aims of this work}.
+The optically thin outer atmosphere is assumed to be gray and plane parallel \citep{vazan18c}.
+We use a simplified model of linear migration, where we change the location (stellar flux) from formation location to final location within 3 Myr. {The migration timescale (Myr) is much shorter than the evolution timescale (Gyr), and therefore the exact migration path is negligible for the aims of this work}.

 As the planet migrates close enough to the star, the high stellar flux may cause mass loss.
-Mass loss from migrated-in planets can be via several mechanisms, among them photoevaporation \citep{owenwu13,owenwu17}, hydrodynamic wind \citep{ginzburg16,gupta20}, Jeans escape \citep{lammer03,zeng19}, and photodissociation \citep{howe20}.
-Current mass loss predictions vary with uncertain stellar properties and timescales \citep[e.g.,][]{mordasini20,king20}.
-Metal-rich envelopes add more complication to the mass loss calculation by affecting the planet radius, atmospheric composition and mean molecular weight \citep{venturini20a,malsky20}.
+Mass loss from migrated-in planets can be via several mechanisms, among them photoevaporation \citep{owenwu13,owenwu17}, hydrodynamic wind \citep{ginzburg16}, Jeans escape \citep{lammer03,zeng19}, and photodissociation \citep{howe20}.
+Current mass loss predictions {for metal-dominated planets} vary with uncertain stellar properties and timescales \citep[e.g.,][]{Lopez12,mordasini20,king21}.
+Metal-rich envelopes add further complication to the mass loss calculation by affecting the planet radius, atmospheric composition, and mean molecular weight \citep{venturini20a,malsky20}.
 As of today, theories for mass loss from metal-rich envelopes are lacking and fail to explain some of the observations \citep{kasper20}.
-Since in this work we focus on the effect of mass loss on the interior structure, and not on the exact mass loss process, we consider here 3 simple edge scenarios for close-in planets: no loss of mass, loss of hydrogen only, and loss of the entire gas fraction.
+Since in this work we focus on the effect of mass loss on the interior structure, and not on the mass loss process itself, we consider here 3 simple edge scenarios for close-in planets{, by different studies}: no mass loss {(mainly for comparison)}, loss of the hydrogen {\citep[e.g.,][]{hu15})}, and loss of {all the hydrogen and helium \citep[e.g.,][]{zeng19}}.